cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-15-projections-for-data-related-roles-in-the-ai-era.md

 I worked as a data scientist in 2025.
 From what I can see, data-related roles might quietly mutate this year without an official memo.

-Today, machine learning models are faster to build and easier to replicate than ever before.
+Today, ML models are faster to build and easier to replicate than ever before.
 We have cloud infrastructure, mature libraries, and powerful AI code assistants.
 However, keeping models running in production (and tethered to real decisions) is harder than ever.
 Which means that these are the skills companies will pay for in 2026: owning production systems end to end.